milenoss/mod-3-code-challenge/README.md

 Since we are using optimistic rendering, you shouldn't have to do anything with the response.

-To test your code you should be able to refresh the page and see the number of likes be the increased number.
+To test your code, make sure the number of likes increments when you click the like button.
+Then, refresh the page and make sure the increased number of likes remains the same.

 ---

 ## Step 4 - Comment Feature (Frontend)

 The next feature to approach is the functionality to add comments to a picture.
-First get this working in the browser only without worrying about persistence.
+First, get this working in the browser only, without worrying about persistence.

 Filling out the input and clicking 'Submit' should append your new comment as an `<li>` to the comments unordered list element.
-You should also clear out the comment input, so it's an empty field for the next comment to be added.
+You should also clear out the text in the comment input, so it's empty and ready for the next comment to be added.

 ## Step 5 - Comment Feature (Backend)

-As before, after optimistically rendering a comment we need to persist the comment to the database.
+As before, we need to persist the comment to the database, after optimistically rendering a comment.

 #### API Docs